Agricultural Sciences & Natural Resources College of Agricultural Sciences & Natural Resources

 Substitutions and Waivers

 Requests for substitutions and waivers involving courses that fall within the basic four-year curriculum must be filed before the start of the fall semester for December graduates, before the start of the spring semester for May graduates, and prior to the last day of classes of the spring semester for August graduates.
-Forms are available in 103 Agricultural Hall, from the student advisor, or on the website.
+Forms are available from the student advisor, or on the website.
 NOTE: If a course and/or a requirement within the degree program is waived, the credit hours in the degree program are still required.

 ACE Requirements